You are here

 Deputy District Judge (Civil)

-An exercise is due to launch in March to identify candidates to recommend for the post of Deputy District Judge.
+An exercise is due to launch on 20th March to identify candidates to recommend for the post of Deputy District Judge.

 This is an excellent opportunity for solicitors, barristers and chartered legal executives, with 150 vacancies anticipated across England and Wales.